gh4rris/vegan_youtube/README.md

 ### Predicting Youtube engagement for vegan and animal rights based content

 This supervised learning project explores what makes vegan and animal rights based Youtube content successful in terms of engagement.
-Using the official Youtube API, machine learning models, and model interpretability tools, I investigate which features are associated with view count and what their relationship is.
+Using the official Youtube API, machine learning models, and model interpretability tools, I investigate which features are associated with view rate (view count / number of days published) and what their relationship is.

 The population of videos being analysed is videos with an animal rights based message and or made with the intent to encourage others to live vegan (the ethical principal that animals are entitled to rights).
 This can include cooking, lifestyle and health videos made with that intent.
 It can also include videos from non-vegan channels such as speeches, interviews, debates, so long as there is someone in these videos arguing for the ethical principal of veganism.
 It would not however include videos of someone attempting a vegan diet for a period of time, even if the experience is spoken about positively and they encourage others to try it.

-The goal of this project is to gain insights into what features are associated with higher view counts, so as to make recomendations to vegan content creators to optimize their reach.
+The goal of this project is to gain insights into what features are associated with higher view rates, so as to make recomendations to vegan content creators to optimize their reach.

 ## Objectives

 - Scrape Youtube metadata using official API
 - Prepare data for modeling
-- Model to predict view count using R2 and RMSE as metrics
+- Model to predict view rate using R2 and RMSE as metrics
 - Interpret model behaviour using SHAP and Partial Dependancy Plots
 - Identify actionable insights for content creators